-In January 2022, the General Court annulled the EC's 2009 findings against us regarding rebates, as well as the fine imposed on Intel, which was returned to us in February 2022.
-In April 2022, the EC appealed the General Court's decision to the Court of Justice.
-A hearing date on the appeal has not been scheduled.
-The General Court's January 2022 decision did not annul the EC's 2009 finding that we made payments to prevent sales of specific rival products, and in January 2023 the EC reopened its administrative procedure to determine a fine against us based on that alleged conduct.
-Given the procedural posture and the nature of this proceeding we are unable to make a reasonable estimate of the potential loss or range of losses, if any, that might arise from this matter.
+In January 2022, the General Court annulled the EC's 2009 findings against us regarding rebates, as well as the €1.1 billion fine imposed on Intel, which was returned to us in February 2022.
+The General Court's January 2022 decision did not annul the EC's 2009 finding that we made payments to prevent sales of specific rival products.